KeyserDSoze/Rystem.OpenAi/src/Rystem.OpenAi/README.md

 ### Deployments
 [📖 Back to summary](#documentation)\
-Only for Azure you have to deploy a model to use model in yout application.
+Only for Azure you have to deploy a model to use model in your application.
 You can configure Deployment during startup of your application.

     services.AddOpenAi(settings =>
     {